marcus-at-localhost/docs/en/developer-guide/creating-own-module.md

 # Modules creating

 ## Overview
+In this tutorial you will learn how to develop and use own module for AtroCore software development platform.
+We have created and ex

 You can get acquainted with the module example by following the link: https://github.com/atrocore/test-module.
 Module consist of backend and frontend parts.
 Next will be detailed describe a module structure.